 The per-student high-enrollment growth adjustment granted in the second year of a biennium shall not exceed one-half of the per-student amount established as the biennial allotment.

 19 TAC 66.1309

-- Instructional materials on the list adopted by the commissioner under Education Code 31.0231;
+- Materials on the list adopted by the commissioner under Education Code 31.0231;

-- Instructional materials on the list adopted by the State Board of Education (SBOE) under Education Code 31.024;
+- Instructional materials, regardless of whether the instructional materials are on the list adopted under Education Code 31.024;

 - Consumable instructional materials, including workbooks;